kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 `status.versions` is the preferred source of truth for surfacing control plane versions.
 Entries in this list MUST be ordered from the older to the newer version.
-Each entry MUST include a valid semantic version and the number of replicas at that version.
+Each entry MUST include a valid semantic version and if control of the number of replicas is supported the number of replicas at that version must be set as well.

 ```go
 type FooControlPlaneStatus struct {